avallip443/cps406/README.md

 1.Product Backlog:

-Includes all user stories with their priority level and required tasks Estimated and actual effort values for each completed story/task A team velocity diagram illustrating the progress in this iteration
+User Stories: Contains all user stories and their priority level Task Breakdown: Specific tasks required for each user story.
+Effort Estimation: Estimated and actual effort values are provided for each completed story/task Team Velocity Diagram: A visual representation of the team's velocity, showing the amount of work completed in this iteration compared to previous iterations.

 2.Revised Estimates: